This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 History at CuriOdyssey

-One snake was donated by a private citizen.
-The second snake was found in a commercial building at Port of San Francisco and donated to CuriOdyssey in October 2007.
+CuriOdyssey houses three Gopher snakes.
+One snake was donated by a private citizen in 2001.
+The second snake was found in a commercial building at the Port of San Francisco and was donated to CuriOdyssey in 2007.
+The third was a former pet that was abandoned and CuriOdyssey adopted him from the Peninsula Humane Society in 2019.

 Fun Facts about Gopher Snakes